LOWER SCHOOL TECHNOLOGY

-- In conjunction with the technology class, students create PowerPoints for their Georgia study
+- In conjunction with the technology class, students create PowerPoints for their Georgia study.

 3rd graders use technology for daily enrichment and special projects:

 - For their Lewis and Clark expedition unit, the students partnered together to partake in an "expedition" of their own.
-They used the Chromebooks to take an online packing skills quiz to see if they would survive well in the wilderness and then began to explore the West (aka Upstairs Lodge) to find items that Lewis and Clark may have found while keeping a journal of their findings.
+They used the Chromebooks to take an online packing skills quiz to see if they would survive well in the wilderness, and then they began to explore the West (aka Upstairs Lodge) to find items that Lewis and Clark may have found while keeping a journal of their findings.

 4th graders are challenged to complete an entire state project working independently at school:

 - Using a Chromebook, students conducted research about their state by using a search engine and assessing the value of the results that were returned,

 - Using critical thinking skills, students reviewed the information they had received and crafted it into persuasive writing,